JT Bowen

-JT Bowen (born John Bowen, October 12, 1947, Rochester, NY) is an American R&B singer in the style of Otis Redding and Wilson Pickett, and is best known as the lead singer of the band Clarence Clemons & The Red Bank Rockers.
+JT Bowen (born John Bowen; October 12, 1947) is an American R&B singer in the style of Otis Redding and Wilson Pickett, and is best known as the lead singer of the band Clarence Clemons & The Red Bank Rockers.

 Early life

 Born in Rochester, New York to Frank and Geneva Bowen, Bowen had spent his early childhood in the Port Norris section of Commercial Township, New Jersey, in Brielle, New Jersey and in Crisfield, Maryland.
 He was raised from nine months old by Delacy Justice, a Jazz singer, and Henry Ellington, a Gospel singer.
 He had moved from Port Norris to Brielle in 1954, and then to Crisfield, MD in 1959.
 He began singing at an early age, first starting out singing in local church choirs with Ellington at the age of 7 in the Port Norris area, and had continued to sing in church choirs throughout his childhood.